 WILDCARD BREWING TO ALBANY While Oakland will be losing a craft beer bar, Albany will soon be getting a new one.
 Wildcard Brewing, based in Redding, CA, will open a tasting room at 1122 Solano Ave.
 Wildcard co-founder Jenny Hansen told Nosh in an email, “We are very excited about this location.
 It will be our only tasting room outside of Redding where our brewery is located.”
 Wildcard is co-run by Hansen and her husband, Jeff Hansen, who went from passionate home brewer to legit brewmaster after studying the craft at Brewlab in Sunderland, England.
 The couple opened their 15-barrel brewery in Redding in 2012.
 Wildcard’s Albany tasting room is still in the preliminary stages of construction, so an opening date is still TBD.
 Stay tuned on Nosh, where we’ll keep you abreast of any updates.

 THE BIRD’S THE WORD Oakland suffered a big loss when Hawker Fare closed early this year, but fans of James Syhabout’s Thai-Issan restaurant will cheer with this news: Syhabout is opening a Hawker Fare spin-off in Temescal.
 According to the San Francisco Chronicle, Hawking Bird will take over the Blackwater Station space at 49th Street and Telegraph Avenue on Oct.
-1 and will offer a small menu “based around chicken.”
+1 (opening date of the restaurant, however, is TBD) and will offer a small menu “based around chicken.”
 One of its offerings will probably be Hawker Fare’s khao mun gai, a poached chicken and rice dish that seems to be the dish of the moment in the East Bay.
 Syhabout seems to have an endless appetite for opening restaurants and bars.
 While he closed Hawker Fare in Oakland, he still has a location in SF, as well as Old Kan Beer Co. in Jack London, Michelin-starred Commis on Piedmont Avenue and he’s in the midst of working on a new bar next door to Commis called C.D.P.

 WESTSIDE CAFÉ GETS NEW NAME Back in July, we reported that Westside Café changed ownership.
 At the time, Randa (or Sofia, as most people call her) and Al Ammso were just getting settled into their new digs.
 Westside had been a West Berkeley institution for 31 years, so the Ammsos had big shoes to fill.
 We dropped in this week, when we heard that the café had a new name; it is now called 9th Street Café.
 The Ammsos decided on the change due to the urgings of their customers.
 Sofia Ammso said some of those customers were Westside diehard fans, who felt it was a misrepresentation to keep the old name, as not only did the café get new owners, but it also has a completely different menu, look and hours.
 (Two things that haven’t changed — several of Westside’s employees are still working at the café and it still offers Westside’s breakfast menu).
 Ammso said that so far, business has been good and the neighborhood has been welcoming, but she said shedding the name will give her a chance to have a fresh start.
 Ammso moved to the U.S. from Jordan about 40 years ago, and she has brought what she knows best to the menu at 9th Street — Mediterranean food including dishes like fattoush (a salad made with tomato, cucumber, red onion and mint), freshly made falafel, lebneh (a yogurt cheese spread) or what Ammso says is the house specialty: the chicken shawarma sandwich, marinated with her special blend of herbs and spices and served with pickled turnip, tahini, lettuce, tomatoes and onions.
 All of the dishes at 9th Street Café are made from scratch.
 Aside from Mediterranean fare, it also serves American café standards, like a cheeseburger, several salads and sandwiches and a rotating weekday specials menu, with dishes like meatloaf (Monday), lasagna (Wednesday) and chicken schnitzel (Thursday).
 9th Street Café, 2570 Ninth St. (at Parker), Berkeley